 The City has been a leading and consistent voice in the call for enhanced care and support for B.C. residents with complex health and mental health needs.
 Our Complex Needs Advocacy Paper was endorsed by City Council on Monday, July 12, 2021.
-It takes a regional approach to supporting people with complex needs.
+It takes a regional collaborative approach to supporting people with complex needs.
 City Council’s endorsement authorizes Mayor Basran to collaborate with the Mayors of Vernon, West Kelowna, the District of Lake Country, and the Chief of the Okanagan Indian Band to advocate to provincial ministries and senior levels of government to fund infrastructure resources and create an integrated, systems-based model for delivering care.

 People with complex needs experience overlapping conditions affecting their overall health and wellbeing.
 These can include substance use disorders, co-morbid developmental disabilities, acquired brain injuries and Fetal Alcohol Spectrum Disorder, which often result in the experience of homelessness and frequent use of crisis and emergency services.